This page may include Amazon affiliate links.

 No one understands an issue until they have to live it.
 It can be difficult to see how life-impacting a fragrance sensitivity can be.
 Even with my personal experience, I had no idea the number of people affected world-wide.
 I had no idea until I became an active member of various social networking groups and actually started digging into the research a bit.

 Check out the statistics here, from a 2019 study.
 You will see in the very first paragraph that one-third of the population experiences negative reactions to fragrance chemicals.
 Note that this was 2019, before the major onslaught of chemical disinfectants due to the pandemic (many of which also include fragrance chemicals).
 I’d be very curious to see results from a repeat study.

 My GPS’s redirection became too clear and I found myself diving right into advocacy for change.
 I’m not a researcher, chemical expert, or in the medical field.
 My experience is personal and it is life.
 I thought my sensitivity was a rarity, but I’m not rare at all.
 Far from it.

-Trying to juggle life with an increasing chemical fragrance sensitivity–which became more of a disability, quite honestly–had become much more difficult than my gluten-free diet ever was.
-It resulted in job loss and a front-seat view to human behavior that comes with special requirements.
-But this will not be my focus here or in any blog post.
-While I will discuss some aspects of my personal journey (through future posts) I will only do so when it can be done in a manner of education (not from a place of emotion).
+Trying to juggle life with an increasing chemical fragrance sensitivity–which became more of a disability, quite honestly, had become much more difficult than my gluten-free diet ever was.
+It resulted in job loss and a front-seat view to both kind and unkind behavior.

 A BIG direction I was grateful for was that Facebook page I mentioned, Fragrance Free Respect.
 The way it flowed, the ideas that came, and the energy I was able to put into it just gave me cause to look up and give thanks, many, many times.
 I do not take credit for what transpired, I only take credit for listening to my GPS.